-- Adequate and appropriate DSL cover arrangements are in place for any out of hours/out of term activities. - Where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-Although we will advocate for the child we cannot provide a full assurance that their wishes will be followed. - Child-centred systems and processes are in place for children to express their views and give feedback. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - That allegations or concerns against staff and other adults are dealt with in accordance with guidance from the DfE, SSCP and Surrey County Council (SCC). - If statutory requirements are met, to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where they think an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child. - Record low-level concerns in cases which concern a member of staff/supply staff/contractor or a volunteer.
+- Adequate and appropriate DSL cover arrangements are in place for any out of hours/out of term activities. - Where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Child-centred systems and processes are in place for children to express their views and give feedback. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - That allegations or concerns against staff and other adults are dealt with in accordance with guidance from the DfE, SSCP and Surrey County Council (SCC). - That statutory requirements are met to make a referral to the Disclosure and Barring Service and additionally in the case of teaching staff the Teacher Regulation Agency where they think an individual has engaged in conduct that harmed (or is likely to harm) a child; or if the person otherwise poses a risk of harm to a child. - Record low-level concerns in cases which concern a member of staff/supply staff/contractor or a volunteer.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that will be respected as far as reasonably possible.